JamlBurk/03-Juicy-Brick-Breaker-Burke/README.md

 -Fix bug where sometimes the in-game shader dissapears for unknown reason

--Allow for transparency with the color shader i.e allow for a player to see in real time what colors they are changing their bricks too without having to leave the paus menu
+-Allow for transparency with the color shader i.e allow for a player to see in real time what colors they are changing their bricks too without having to leave the pause menu